 But then I had to confront my Jewish future.
 And I discovered that I had none.

 I’d been at what amounted to the world’s greatest mustering-out party, and the idea of going back into congregational Judaism where everything is politicized, seemed not just alien but even repellent.
 Yet I had Cleopatra’s “immortal longings in me,” and a need for the House of Faith.
 My complacency was gone.
 All that was left was a wound, a trench in which I was the only occupant, and which was crying for some form of belief to fill it.

 Well, God is One, but there are different ways of expressing and reaching that Divine Presence.
 And I found one that was one in three, and that had been dormant beneath the surface for years.
 It was called Christianity.
 And it long had been seductive and calling to me.
 I didn’t want to do this.
 I figured I was mad and courting total dispossession.
 But the pull was there.
 It would not go away.
-I read a website called Leaflets of Faith (I think it still exists under a diiferent name), and it had simple instructions for someone drawn to–in this case–Catholicism.
+I read a website called Leaflets of Faith (I think it still exists, though perhaps under a diiferent name), and it had simple instructions for someone drawn to–in my case–Catholicism.
 Talk to a priest.
 Pray.
 Recite “Jesus, Lord, lead me where you want me to go, and I will try to follow.”
 I finally forced myself to say the words out loud at about 4 PM on June 15, 1997.
 It was as though a stone sitting on me for years had been lifted.
 The air in the room began to move again.
 “Oh my God, I think I’m a Christian.”

 Just like that.
 Catholics call it the Baptism of Desire.

 I’d had lots of desire in my life, but this was the first time I’d ever experienced desire on the spiritual level.